BDC Hamburger Icon

 Here are some steps you can take to improve your social media presence and attract more quality followers:

-1. Study your competitors.
-If one of your competitors has a strong online presence, do your research to understand how and why.
+1. Study your competitors: If one of your competitors has a robust and effective online presence, do your research to understand how and why.
+While you don’t want to replicate their strategy, you can adapt it to fit your brand’s unique voice.

-2. Focus on visual content.
-Compelling images are the secret to great social media posts.
+2. Focus on platform-specific visual content: Compelling images are the secret to great social media posts.
+Engaging photos and videos are great for platforms like Instagram and TikTok; LinkedIn, however, may require more professional imagery or infographics.
 Social media is a visual marketplace, so don’t get lost in the shuffle with generic shots.
 You can also use video to enhance your marketing strategy on social media.

-3. Build a community.
-Work hard to network online and build a community of trusted users.
-They don’t all have to be customers or fans of your business; you can form trusted relationships with other industry professionals as well.
+3. Build a community: Work hard to network online and build a community of trusted users.
+They don’t all have to be customers or fans of your business; you can also form trusted relationships with other industry professionals.
 Remember, the key is engaging your audience on social media.

 After creating valuable content on social media, repurpose your content for different platforms to save time and expand your reach.